davgothic/kapow-setup/README.md

 # Kapow!
 Setup
-The setup script for the Kapow! boilerplate/framework for WordPress site development.
+The setup script for the Kapow! boilerplate for bespoke WordPress site development.

 ## Requirements

 You will need the following installed on your system before attempting to set-up a Kapow! project using this guide.

-- [VirtualBox](http://www.virtualbox.org/) (or another virtual machine app such as Paralells)
+- [VirtualBox](http://www.virtualbox.org/), [Parallels](http://www.parallels.com) or another virtual machine
 - [Vagrant](https://www.vagrantup.com/)
 - [VVV a.k.a Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)